ziruihao/fancy-css-workshop/README.md

 ## Overview

 We are going to craft a tech-themed flitz site to send to our CS crushes.
 Since we want our crushes to know we're sick coders, we're going to make the site *fancy* with some crazy cool CSS.
-We'll add old-school glitch effects to headers, make curly brackets float across the page, show some nerdy pickup lines on animated cards, and hide a secret message that the user can scroll to reveal, all with pure CSS!
+We'll add old-school glitch effects to headers, make curly brackets float across the page, show some nerdy pickup lines on animated cards, and hide a secret message that the user can drag to reveal, all with pure CSS!
 Once you've completed the tutorial, you can substitute your own content and blitz the link to someone to ask for a study date.

 ## Setup

-Any necessary setup steps
+Create a folder titled `fancy-css-workshop`, then download `starter/index.html` and `starter/style.css` and place them in this folder.
+The index file contains the outline structure and basic content of the flitz page, and the CSS has basic styling done already.
+You'll be adding to `style.css` for most of this tutorial.

 ## Step by Step

 #### First Page: Glitching Text and Floating Brackets